 The Isle of Wight Arts League has historically been active in arts education through rotating art exhibits in the Arts Center's galleries and through adult and youth classes in its dedicated arts classroom.
 Access to working artist studios brings direct exposure to the arts to visitors and students.

 In March 2005, the Isle of Wight Arts League joined The Smithfield Times as co-sponsors for the Summer Concert Series.
-The Series, hosted for more than 25 years by John and Anne Edwards, owners and publishers of the Smithfield Times, offers free concerts for the community on Friday evenings from May through August on the Times lawn in the Historic District.
+The Series, begun in 1987 by John and Anne Edwards, owners and publishers of the Smithfield Times, offers free concerts for the community on Friday evenings from May through August on the Times lawn in the Historic District.

 In 2005, the Isle of Wight Arts League also entered into a partnership with Smithfield Music, a venture created by Jim and Elaine Abicht, to present performances by top tier professional musicians in a family-friendly venue, the Smithfield Little Theatre.
 Net proceeds from Smithfield Music events are be donated to the school music programs in Isle of Wight County.